 Looking for a super hit vegetarian recipe?
 I bet you won’t find anything better than Gobi Manchurian.
-This is one of the few vegetarians recipes that can compete a non veg dish in taste.
+This is one of the few vegetarians recipes that can compete with a nonveg dish in taste.

 The first thing people often ask is that what is gobi?
 So, a cauliflowers in Hindi / Urdu is called a gobi.
 Gobi Manchurian is made from cauliflower florets dipped in batter and deep fried.
 The fried cauliflower is then tossed in a sweet and sour tomato ketchup sauce.
 The result is juicy flavourful appetiser that is on the spicier side.
 This dish can be paired with fried rice can be served as a main course.

 Where it came from?

 Sometimes, people misunderstand Gobi Manchurian as a Chinese dish.
 But actually, it has an Indian origin.
 It was first invented by Chinese community living near kolkata. (source wikipedia) While, the dish was first introduced in Mumbai by Nelson Wang, who was owners of a restaurant and of Chinese descent.
 Gobi Manchurian is a variant of its non - veg version Chicken Manchurian.
 You’d be marvelled at how humble cauliflower is turned into a delicious appetiser.

 It’s is not Chinese in origin and is correctly called indo-Chinese dish which is popular all over India, Pakistan and even Britain.
 The dish does have influence of traditional Manchu Cuisine from neighbouring China and taste resemble Chinese cuisine.
 (Manchurian or Manchu Cuisine belongs to ancient Manchuria, a region that had parts of present day China and Russia.)

 For this recipe you need crispy fried cauliflower.
 So for best results you need to dig in best frying techniques.

 Double frying technique for extra crisp texture